Director of Data Science Ethnography

 As a data science ethnographer I study the sociocultural implications of data-intensive science and how data-intensive technologies are reshaping how people work and organize.
-My research focuses on cross-sector and interdisciplinary data science collaborations; emerging pedagogical models; and bringing a human-centered and sociotechnical perspective to data science practice.
+My research focuses on cross-sector and interdisciplinary data science collaborations; emerging pedagogical models; and bringing human-centered and sociotechnical perspectives to data science practice.

 I direct data science ethnography research at the eScience Institute and the Department of Human Centered Design and Engineering at the University of Washington.
 I co-lead UW Data Science Studies, an interdisciplinary group of researchers studying the sociotechnical and ethical dimensions of the emerging practice of data science.
 UW Data Science Studies is part of a collaborative and multi-sited working group supported through the Moore-Sloan Data Science Environments and in partnership with researchers at Berkeley Institute for Data Science and the Center for Data Science in New York University.